 Residency classification is an extremely complex issue.
 The information presented here is a summary and does not address each individual's situation; therefore, students are encouraged to make a personal visit to Registration Services to discuss their individual circumstances.
 Guidelines for determination of residency for tuition purposes are subject to review and change without notice.
-For more information, call Registration Services, (602) 543-8203, or visit www.west.asu.edu/registrar/residency.htm.
+For more information, call Admission Services, (602) 543-8203, or visit www.west.asu.edu/admissions.